Alfred Klee: Zionist leader

 As a young man in Berlin, he was a pioneer of the Zionist movement.
 He counted Theodor Herzl and Max Nordau among his close friends.
 He became a prominent spokesperson for the movement in its early days, being known for his oratorical abilities.
 He held numerous positions across the movements, such as co-founder of the Jüdische Volkspartei in 1919 and the Vice-President in the Berlin Jewish community.
 He was also the elected representative of the Berlin Kehillah to the Council of the Jewish Colonization Association (JCA or ICA), which aimed to find refuge for Jewish people and improve the conditions of populations already living in refuge.

 Lawyer

 Alfred Klee earned his doctorate from the University of Tübingen in 1902.
+In Berlin he practiced in a law firm together with Sammy Gronemann, Fritz Simon, and Hermann Lelewer.
 He specialised in criminal law, especially cases involving Jewish honour.
 He is most noted in this respect for winning the libel case against Count von Reventlow and his support for The Protocols of the Elders of Zion.